 Ideas on how to relate social sciences teaching to future careers and life beyond school.

-In social sciences, students explore how societies work, and how they can participate and take action as critical, informed and responsible citizens.
+In social sciences, learners explore how societies work, and how they can participate and take action as critical, informed and responsible citizens.

 Social sciences, with its focus on people, places, history and economies, links in well with career education.

-By building career-related activities into your curriculum area you are helping your students to develop the understandings, skills and attributes that they need to make positive career decisions throughout their lives.
+By building career-related activities into your curriculum area you are helping your learners to develop the understandings, skills and attributes that they need to make positive career decisions throughout their lives.

 Activities for Year 7 upwards

 - Display the Where to? posters for your subject area.
 You can download these below.

 - If your classroom is often used for teaching a social science subject, create a display area about careers and training in the social sciences.

 - Allow learners time to write in their learning and career plans about the skills they are learning in their subject.

 - Explore with learners the interactive tools on this website, including Where to?, Subject Matcher, Skill Matcher and Jobs by Interest.